New Zealand Food: 37 foods from New Zealand to try!

 5. Whitebait fritters and Paua fritters

 Following on from New Zealand seafood, Paua and whitebait are commonly made into fritters.
 Along the coastline, you will find many people cooking them like this.
 Squeeze some lemon and dip them in a bit of aioli, you have the perfect snack!

 If you know any facts about New Zealand you’re likely aware that the country has an impressive ratio of sheep to person.
 So, it’s no wonder that with a huge ratio of sheep that New Zealand also produces a lot of lambs!

-New Zealand lamb is some of the most famous within the world.
+New Zealand lamb is some of the most famous in the world.
 A common meal for kiwis is a roast lamb.
 Cooked with some potatoes and vegetables this is very traditional New Zealand food for a Sunday.

 When I try and explain marmite to foreigners, they look at me with disgust so please tell me the look on your face when I tell you that Marmite is a popular breakfast spread that’s made from yeast and is a thick black texture.

 I can almost see your face as I write this because if I wasn’t from New Zealand and heard that I would think, what the actual fuck.
 But, trust me, it’s delicious!

 The best way to experience this is to cook some toast, then spread the toast with butter (a lot), wait until it’s melted into the toast then apply a little marmite.
 Don’t apply as much as you would if you were having jam or something else.
 It’s a strong taste so it’s better with only a small spread (around 1 teaspoon).